What Researchers Did

 What They Found

-The authors noted that methemoglobinemia is a condition causing functional anemia and tissue hypoxia, often acquired from drugs like dapsone.
+The authors noted that methemoglobinemia is a condition causing functional anaemia and tissue hypoxia, often acquired from drugs like dapsone.
 They highlighted methylene blue as the most effective antidote for acquired methemoglobinemia.
 When methylene blue is not available, alternative treatments such as ascorbic acid and hyperbaric oxygen can be useful.

 Canadian Relevance